microsoft/griffel/apps/website/docs/react/api/text-direction-provider.md

 # TextDirectionProvider

-`TextDirectionProvider` is used to define current text direction to be used to apply styles in the scope of its component, by default renders with Left-To-Right (LTR).
-For details, check [RTL support](/react/api/make-styles#rtl-support).
+`TextDirectionProvider` is used to determine the text direction for style computation.
+The default text direction is Left-To-Right (LTR).
+For more details, check [RTL support](/react/api/make-styles#rtl-support).

 ```jsx
 import { TextDirectionProvider } from '@griffel/react';